Stremio/stremio-translations/README.md

 * fr_FR

-**The ability to use those translations will be out in Stremio 3.4.0, scheduled Monday or Tuesday**
+**The ability to use those translations will be out in Stremio 3.4.0, scheduled to come out on 23.11.2015**